 Even though Makita has good distribution and sells through many big box stores, and on Amazon, they don’t have the prestige of the best professional chainsaws.

 Let us know if you have any questions down below, and drop any comments on the topic whatsoever.
-We’d love to hear your experiences with Dolmar, Sachs Dolmar, or Dolmar-inspired Makita chainsaws!
+We’d love to hear about your experiences with Dolmar, Sachs Dolmar, or Dolmar-inspired Makita chainsaws!